-Silicosis: Why OSHA Silica Dust Regulations and Table 1 Compliance Matters
+Silicosis: Why OSHA Silica Dust Regulations and Table 1 Matters

-Few people really enjoy expanding government regulations.
-While there’s certainly been a lot of focus on the recent silica dust regulation updates, we haven’t spent much time looking at the rationale behind it.
+Few people really enjoy it when the government expands regulations.
+While there’s certainly been a lot of focus on silica dust regulation updates, we haven’t spent much time looking at the rationale behind it.
 Namely, the silicosis OSHA is trying to prevent construction Pros from suffering through later in life.

 Quick Article Summary